 - FREE QUOTE

 When it comes to defining the length of a microlearning course, every business is different.
 The effective length for a microlearning course should be anywhere from three to fifteen minutes.
-Here are some additional components of microlearning solutions that can help businesses determine if this type of learning platform is ideal for their employees and what should be included.
+It is important to determine what content is needed, and what is not, to develop courses with the appropriate time needed to absorb the information.

 Most employees adhere to a strict weekly work schedule of 40 hours or less.
 Microlearning courses fit into the standard nine-to-five daily work schedule, and they do not take too much time away from regular job duties.
-Employees can sneak away from their desks for 10 minutes at a time to take a mini course, then they can return back to their desk to continue on with their regular job duties.
-If an employee logs in to take a mini lesson in between taking phone calls, on their way back from the bathroom or just before clocking out, they can complete several mini courses throughout the day.
+Employees can sneak away from their desks for 10 minutes at a time to take a mini-course, then they can return back to their desks to continue on with their regular job duties.
+If an employee logs in to take a mini-lesson in between taking phone calls, on their way back from the bathroom, or just before clocking out, they can complete several mini-courses throughout the day.

-Creating a microlearning course can be a tedious challenge if you are ill-equipped for the job and unfamiliar with eLearning software programs.
-Here at Designing Digitally, Inc., we specialize in developing educational, engaging, and entertaining learning experiences and tools that take a creative and innovative approach to learning and retention in the workplace.
-From simulations to training software, virtual environments and game-based interactions, we tailor our courses to the specific needs of your company and your employees.
+Creating a microlearning course can be a tedious challenge if you are unfamiliar with eLearning development.
+At Designing Digitally, we specialize in developing educational, engaging, and entertaining learning experiences and tools that take a creative and innovative approach to learning and retention in the workplace.
+From simulations to training software, virtual environments, and game-based interactions, we tailor our courses to the specific needs of your company and your employees.

 Designing Digitally, Inc. is a leader in creating customized microlearning courses that are tailored specifically to the needs and goals of your organization.
 Contact our team today to learn more about microlearning and how it can improve the training developments at your company.